-If you or a loved one has been harmed by another's negligence, the Cornett Law Office is here to help.
+If you or a loved one has been harmed by another’s negligence, the Cornett Law Office is here to help.
 We can immediately review your case, explain your rights and aggressively pursue all compensation you deserve for your losses.
-Insurance companies serve their bottom line.
+Insurance companies have attorneys and so should you!

 Slip and fall injuries are the most common cases that arise.
 Slip and fall accidents cover any case in which a foreign object or hazardous condition underfoot causes someone to fall and suffer injury.

 A slip and fall can be caused by broken pavement, poor floor maintenance, improper signage, lack of hazardous condition warnings, a torn carpet, liquids spilled on the floor, obstructive objects, or any number of other conditions.

 Many people think of icy sidewalks when they hear the phrase “slip and fall,” and in a Kentucky winter, ice and snow on a premises and sidewalks may certainly pose a hazard to pedestrians.
 However, according to the National Floor Safety Institute, grocery stores are the most common scene of slip and fall accidents.

 Grocery shoppers can slip on foods or liquids spilled in the aisles; trip over dangerously-stacked displays; or slip on ice, water, or snow in the frozen-foods aisle or in the doorway.
 Other common sites of slip and fall injuries include restaurants, hotels, hospitals, apartment or condominium buildings, parking lots, and sidewalks.
 A Kentucky falling accident can occur on any property, and any slip and fall accident has the potential to result in injury.